 Cocoa helps you cope with stress better by reducing cortisol (stress hormone) output, as well as by reducing the bad effects of stress on the body.
 It also increases serotonin output in the brain, which makes you feel good, and can help to combat mild depression.
 And it contains a substance called phenylethylamine (PEA) too, which affects brain chemistry in a similar manner to falling in love.

 So dark chocolate really does make you feel good, helps you relax, and helps you cope with stress better.

 Nutritionist, Jonny Bowden, talks about the health benefits of dark chocolate

 7. Dark Chocolate Can Help Protect Your Skin

-Cocoa also helps improve blood flow to the skin, so this should help keep your skin healthy and young looking too.
+Cocoa also helps improve blood flow to the skin, so this should help to keep your skin healthy and younger looking too.

-And also bear in mind that, despite its health benefits, dark chocolate is high in calories (a 100g bar contains about 600 calories) so should not be eaten in excess.
-But 30 - 40g (1 - 1½ oz) per day is fine, and if you have chosen a good brand this should be enough to give you all the benefits listed here - and more besides.
+Also, bear in mind that, despite its health benefits, dark chocolate is high in calories (a 100g bar contains about 600 calories) so should not be eaten in excess.
+But 30 - 40g (1 - 1½ oz) per day is fine, and if you have chosen a good brand this should be enough to give you all the benefits listed here, and more besides.
 Enjoy!

 Benefits in cognitive function, blood pressure, and insulin resistance through cocoa flavanol consumption in elderly subjects with mild cognitive impairment: the Cocoa, Cognition, and Aging (CoCoA) study